Call us to get started 855-854-2679

 You can do this by turning off lights in the garage in the daytime and seeing where the daylight shines through.
 In addition, check for gaps around doors and windows.
 Small gaps can often be repaired with caulk or expanding foam, while larger gaps might need to be fixed with wooden boards.

-Under Porches, Decks, Patios
+Under Porches, Decks, or Patios

 Animals that live under porches and decks include: